tigerfarm/tfptaskrouter/README.md

 Now, set the Heroku project environment variables by clicking Settings.
 Click Reveal Config Vars.

-Add the following key value pairs:
-- ACCOUNT_SID : your Twilio account SID (starts with "AC", available from Twilio Console)
-- AUTH_TOKEN : your Twilio account auth token (Available from Twilio Console, click view)
-- TOKEN_PASSWORD : your token password (Password is required to create tokens.
-The password can be any string you want to use.)
-- WORKSPACE_SID : your TaskRouter workspace SID

 Note, if you need to redeploy and keep the same Heroku URL, then remove the old app.
 - From the [Heroku dashboard](https://dashboard.heroku.com), select the app which is to be removed.
 - Click Settings.
 Go to the bottom and click Delete app.
 - Then, redeploy the app by click the GitHub Deploy to Heroku button.
 And, re-enter the Config Vars.

 #### Test the Application

+Agents will use their web browser, on their computer, to manage their status: offline, or available to accept calls.

+This application is ready to run from command line.

+Add the following key value pairs:
+- ACCOUNT_SID : your Twilio account SID (starts with "AC", available from Twilio Console)
+- AUTH_TOKEN : your Twilio account auth token (Available from Twilio Console, click view)
+- TOKEN_PASSWORD : your token password (Password is required to create tokens.
+The password can be any string you want to use.)
+- WORKSPACE_SID : your TaskRouter workspace SID

 From the TaskRouter worker's side, I go to the TaskRouter worker website application [link](http://localhost:8000/tfptaskrouter/index.html).